IsDilanZ/ClassExerciseinPy/README.md

-##FunctionRootCalculator
+## FunctionRootCalculator

-Function which calculates the squareroot of a number if the number is negative it can't be calculated
+Function which calculates the squareroot of a number if the number is negative it can't be calculated.

-  ##Team Members
+## Team Members
 - Caizatoa Daniel
 - Caizapasto Dilan
 ScreenShot 1